junxit/us-congress-bills-112/metadata.md

 - 2011-03-31 — Placed on the House Calendar, Calendar No. 23.
 - 2011-03-31 — Reported by the Committee on Judiciary.
 H. Rept.
 112-47.
 - 2011-03-31 — Reported by the Committee on Judiciary.
 H. Rept.
 112-47.
+- 2011-11-01 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2011-11-01 — Considered as unfinished business. (consideration: CR H7186)
+- 2011-11-01 — Considered under suspension of the rules. (consideration: CR H7169-7175)
+- 2011-11-01 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+13.
+- 2011-11-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-11-01 — Mr. Forbes moved to suspend the rules and agree to the resolution.
+- 2011-11-01 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 396 - 9, 2 Present (Roll no. 816). (text: CR H7169)
+- 2011-11-01 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 396 - 9, 2 Present (Roll no. 816).(text: CR H7169)